 If you see your career path clearly, you’ll see that you are only as valuable as you are irreplaceable.
 To enhance this quality, it helps to cross-train on the job and learn many types of welding (or even other forms of fabrication, such as machining) to enhance your value to your employers.
 During the Great Recession, we watched construction take a major dive and then make a strong recovery.
 In time another downturn will come, and the more flexible a construction welder’s skills are the easier it will be for him or her to transition to the next position.
 Many employers understand this and are willing to train their workers, but they will also absolutely hire the person who has the skills closest to their needs or retain the worker that can cover more functions within their operations.

-Industrial Trades Pros provides career resources as well as recruiting services to top industrial trades professionals and the companies that employ them in manufacturing, transportation, energy, automation/robotics and industrial services.
+Xemplar Workforce Soutions provides career resources as well as recruiting services to top professionals and the companies that employ them in manufacturing, transportation, energy, automation/robotics, industrial services and many others.
 We enable machinists, mechanics, welders, fabricators, electricians, installers, quality control techs, service techs and other related tradespeople to find great opportunities and achieve their greatest potential in their fields.
 Learn more at www.xemplar.com.